15 min read

 Why consider vendor-side roles?

-• Accelerated learning: You gain exposure to diverse customer environments and security challenges across industries.
+Accelerated learning: you gain exposure to diverse customer environments and security challenges across industries.

-• Industry expertise: Deep product knowledge transfers to consulting or enterprise security roles later.
+Industry expertise: deep product knowledge transfers to consulting or enterprise security roles later.

 Entry pathways into vendor roles:

 Marketing, sales, HR, and finance professionals can transition by gaining Security+ or similar foundational certifications and demonstrating genuine interest in the space.
-Many cybersecurity vendors explicitly state that prior security experience isn't required, just demonstrated interest and relevant transferable skills.
+Many cybersecurity vendors explicitly state that prior security experience is not required.
+Demonstrated interest and relevant transferable skills are what matter.
+The ability to explain complex security concepts to non-technical audiences is highly valued across all vendor business functions.
+If you can bridge technical and business communication, you have a competitive edge.

 GRC (Governance, Risk & Compliance)